A letter from the influential physicist, Richard Feynman, to his high-school sweetheart and wife, Arline Feynman:

 Sigh.
-This letter was written 16 months after Arline died of tuberculosis at the age of 25.
+This letter was written sixteen months after Arline died of tuberculosis at the age of twenty-five.
 The letter remained sealed in an envelope until after Richard Feynman’s death in 1988.

 Please believe me, writing helps.
-We’ve written about letter writing and journaling in the past; but you don’t have to take our word for it.
-Google ‘therapeutic writing’, ‘healing through writing’, ‘does journaling help’, and ‘writing and grief’ and you will see that the written word is a tried and true tool for helping people heal from emotional, stressful and traumatic events.
+We’ve written about letter writing and journaling in the past… But you don’t have to take our word for it, just Google ‘therapeutic writing’, ‘healing through writing’, ‘does journaling help’, and ‘writing and grief,’ and you will see that the written word is a tried and true tool for helping people heal from emotional, stressful, and traumatic events.
 There’s just something about getting things down on paper.

 How and where you want to do this is up to you.
 I’m simply going to offer a few ideas and I hope you will consider giving one a try.

-- Share it with others who miss the person via e-mail, Facebook or personal blog
+- Share it with others who miss the person via email or social media.

 - Share it anonymously or in a forum.